ece-student/Team-16/docs/lab3/lab3.md

    *V2= 1/3V*

-   Reistance computations for this by following similar procedure used for green and red colors.
+   Reistance computations for Blue were done by following similar procedure used for green and red colors.

 ## Mapping external inputs to four different outputs on the screen.